When to Bring a Deal Coach Into a Live Opportunity

 A credible path to go-live

-5. Leadership keeps being pulled in to rescue execution
+5. Leadership keeps rescuing execution

 Founders and sales leaders should participate in strategic opportunities.